benwang57/Cleaning-data-Assignment-1/Codebook.md

 tiday_data stores a dataframe with meaningful column namesa and rownames

-final_data is a 180 row x 68 column table. with summarized mean
+final_data is a 180 row x 68 column table.
+There are 30 subjects, each with 6 activities, composing 180 rows of observations.
+The means and standard deviation of each observation units are summarized in the dataframe.